markmac99/weather/BatteryMonitorV2/README.md

   * Solder a 2M resistor between the +ve back of the jack socket and A0 on the Mini.
   * And then use the input jack to feed the measured voltage to the device.

-The resistor is required because the D1 Mini can only accept up to 1V on any of its analogue pins.
-Internally it contains a 220+100 Ohm resistor bridge so that natively it can measure up to 3.2V, but to measure more we need to increase the reistance of the first element.
-This can be done by adding a resistor from +ve in to A0.
-An additional at least 1.2M is required to measure 12V, but a 2M resistor will do fine.

 ## Building the Code
 Using the Arduino IDE: